Bakery-Style Chocolate Chip Cookies At Home!

 - 1 Tbsp pure vanilla extract

-- 225 g dark chocolate roughly chopped
+- 225 g dark chocolate, roughly chopped

 Instructions

-- Preheat oven to 350 F. Line a baking sheet with parchment paper.
+- Prepare the cookies.
+Preheat oven to 350F.
+Line a baking sheet with parchment paper.
 Using a small cookie scoop, roll out as many cookies dough balls as possible, leaving a couple inches between them.
 Sprinkle over a little flaked salt.

-- Bake for 9 to 11 minutes.
+- Bake the cookies.
+Bake for 9 to 11 minutes.
 Three quarters of the way into baking (about 8 minutes in), open the oven door and raise the cookie sheet by a few inches (the cookies should just be beginning to puff in the middle).
 Use a little force to tap the tray against the oven rack so that the cookies deflate slightly.
 You should see the chocolate begin to spread.
 Close the oven door and let the cookies bake and inflate again for another 30 seconds.
 Again, repeat the raising and tapping process above for a total of 3 times.
 The cookies should be golden, crisp around the edges, and the middles should be just set with chocolate puddles throughout.
 Remove from the oven and let cookies cool on baking trays for 10 minutes, then carefully transfer to a wire rack.

 Nutrition